 Teens benefit from opportunities to actively explore who they are and who they want to be. iThrive Curriculum: Museum of Me ignites this sort of exploration through play and by embedding social and emotional learning opportunities in core academic content seamlessly.

-- It has been optimized for both in-person and virtual classrooms.
+- Has been optimized for both in-person and virtual classrooms.

-- The game-based learning unit is complete and ready to be implemented.
+- Is a game-based learning unit is complete and ready to be implemented.

-- Students engage in deep learning, offering feedback such as, 'I think that games are important in learning as they allow someone to explore knowledge in a way that isn't just reading from a textbook or watching a video.'
+- Engages in deep learning, offering feedback such as, 'I think that games are important in learning as they allow someone to explore knowledge in a way that isn't just reading from a textbook or watching a video.'

-- The game-based learning curriculum covers core English Language Arts content such as environmental storytelling, figurative language, narrative mechanics such as flashbacks and nonlinear storytelling, personal identity exploration and how artifacts tell stories about their owners, intentionally or not.
+- Covers core English content such as environmental storytelling, figurative language, narrative mechanics such as flashbacks and nonlinear storytelling, personal identity exploration and how artifacts tell stories about their owners, intentionally or not.

 iThrive Curriculum: Museum of Me was co-created with Paul Darvasi of Royal St. George's College in Toronto and Matthew Farber, Assistant Professor at the University of Northern Colorado's School of Teacher Education.